ankitects/anki-betas/src/anki2.1.50.md

   - Because the backup storage format has changed, backups created with 2.1.50 will not be importable into older Anki versions.
 Manually-exported colpkg files are still compatible with older Anki versions.
+- When exporting a shared deck with scheduling disabled, the original card position will be restored if it is available (thanks to Rumo).
+- The Forget action now gives you options to restore the original card position, and to reset the card's lapse and repetition counters (thanks to Rumo).
 - You can now search for tags by regular expression (thanks to Rumo).
 One use for this is locating notes that are tagged with a `parent` tag, while not matching ones tagged with `parent::child`: `tag:re:^parent$`.